jls42/BabelFishAI/README-en.md

   - "Translate selection" option with a submenu of all available languages.
   - "Correct spelling" option to correct spelling, grammar, and punctuation errors.
   - Direct replacement of selected text with its translated, rephrased, or corrected version.
-  - Seamless integration into the native Chrome user interface.
+  - Seamless integration into the native browser user interface.

 - **Intuitive and Customizable User Interface**
   - Flexible display mode: active input area or floating dialog window.